 CLICK HERE to sample free chapters from My Personal Desert Storm.

 Let us know what you think…

-To leave a comment or ask questions, please click on the Wilderness Project Experience image below and fill out our Contact Form.
-If you have not already done so, consider joining the tribe..
+To leave a comment or ask questions, please click on the Wilderness Project Experience image below and post your questions in the Wilderness Project Experience closed Facebook group.
+If you have not already done so, please request access.